Why book a tour with me?

 Couple: Two riders, two bikes, with their own double room.
 (Room may have twin or double bed).

 I fully appreciate the trust you've placed in me by booking a tour.
-Therefore, a tour will only be cancelled as an absolute last resort (and hasn't happened yet!)
+Therefore, a tour will only be cancelled as an absolute last resort.

 Have no concerns, everyone on the tour will be just like you - a biker!
 By the end of the tour your will have made some new friends, having enjoyed a tour with a group of like minded people.
 Everyone fits in, we all have motorcycling in our blood.

 You will be sent out all your travel information prior to leaving.
-This includes any EuroTunnel or ferry crossing information along with satnav files that you can upload to your own devices.
-Documentation will be sent around the dos and dont’s of travelling the roads of Europe, suggested kits to bring along, and any further useful information I can provide.
+This includes any EuroTunnel or ferry crossing information and a link to enable you to download the sat nav files that you can upload to your own devices (except on Recce tours).
+The information pages on this website provide a wealth of information around the dos and dont’s of travelling the roads of Europe, suggested kits to bring along, and any further useful information I can provide.

 Each tour page gives you general information on tour.
-No two riders are the same but you need to be comfortable with the amount of miles required per day on each tour you go on.
+No two riders are the same but you need to be comfortable with the amount of miles required per day on each tour.
 The roads of Europe are said to be better quality and less traffic so this does make it often easier to get around.
 There is nothing like gaining experience and the only way you can do that is by giving it a go.

 Mileage can vary day by day and trip by trip.
 Don't get too hung up on daily mileages, as it's more about riding time - meandering up hillsides and sweeping down into the valleys can take quite a time, without actually travelling many miles!
 You should expect to be riding your bike for around six-ish hours a day, maybe be up to eight hours on longer tours.
 It is generally expected that we leave each hotel at around 8.30am and arrive at our next hotel by 18:00 ish.
 During the day we will be taking regular breaks, riding for between 1 to 2 hours, before stopping for coffee, lunch or photos.

 To be honest, you'll find it a much more relaxing experience if you have a means of navigation on the bike.
 It doesn't have to cost hundreds of pounds - many use a cheap car sat nav in a waterproof case/mount.
 If you have a smartphone (who doesn't these days!) there are many navigation apps available.
-My favorite is CoPilot (I have it on my phone as backup).
-CoPilot is reasonably priced and uses the phones gps, avoiding the need to use data.
+Be careful though, as many apps rely on a data connection (which can be expensive abroad on some mobile plans) and strong mobile signal.
+Look for ones which allow you to download offline maps.

 This is a tour and not a race to the finish line.
 With any tour you will always get a wide range of experience and riding ability.
 You are always encouraged to ride within your own capabilities.
 The style in which we ride allows for every rider to travel at their own pace.
 My best advice would be - don't worry about it, just do it!